What is WestJEM?

 All departments that subscribe to WestJEM have the article processing charge waived for all faculty members from the department.
 All faculty members receive 4 print compilation issues by mail and six electronic full text issues by email.
 Residents of department sponsors receive the six electronic full text issues.
 In addition, departments advertise for Continued Medical Education (CME) conferences and open faculty and fellow positions on www.WestJEM.com, and, on a space-available basis, in print issues free of charge.
 All departments’ open access support is acknowledged in each print issue and online.

 What is WestJEM’s article processing charge?

 There is never a charge to submit an article.
 The article processing charge (APC) is $400 regardless of article type.
-However, if any author of the accepted article is a full-time member of a WestJEM department supporter, this charge is waived.
+However, if the first author of the accepted article is a full-time member of a WestJEM department supporter, this charge is waived up to three manuscripts per academic year.
 WestJEM waives the APC after acceptance upon application of authors from low or lower middle income countries, on a case by case basis.
 Please contact firstname.lastname@example.org to request this charge waiver after acceptance.

 Why do Open Access journals charge for publication?